Simple Data Structures

 #> Loading required package: Matrix

-#> and introduction to the package please type: help(metafor).
+#> introduction to the package please type: help(metafor)

 library(concurve)